Sommerset Hall Cafe - Topeka, Kansas

 Norma passed away in 2009, but the pies are still baked from the same recipes and on my last visit to the restaurant in 2013 it may have been the best coconut cream pie which I have had.

-After the visit, I was impressed by everything about the Sommerset Hall Cafe, but the food.
+After our visit, I was impressed by everything about the Sommerset Hall Cafe, but the food.
 We tried the BLT, cheeseburger, onion rings, sweet potato fries, and coconut cream & strawberry pie.
 The sweet potato fries were OK and the BLT was the best dish sampled.
 Although the cheeseburger was on a good, toasted bun, the meat was overcooked and dry.
 The pies we sampled were simply average.
+Pie is $3/slice or $18/whole (with 24 hour notice.)

 The Sommerset Hall Cafe doubles as a local market, with a variety of canned and boxed food items available for purchase.
 Many grocery items have only one or two on the shelf.